miklevin/MikeLev.in/_posts/2023-02-11-being-an-seo-from-icky-guy-to-ikigai-in-20-short-years.md

 headline: "From Science to SEO: My Journey to Find a Career Aligned with My Values and Interests"
 description: After considering a career in science, I chose to pursue SEO due to its data-driven nature.
 When Google stopped passing on keyword data, I was forced to switch to statistical models, which I was unprepared for.
 After years of feeling icky, I am now looking for a career that aligns with my values and interests.
 I am excited to start a new project which involves reading emails and creating a majordomo-like program using the string method splitlines and join.
 keywords: SEO, Science, Google, Statistical Models, Values, Interests, Strengths, Passions, Insert, Text, File, Python, Read Mode, String, Insert Method, Join Method, Splitlines, Majordomo, Write Mode, Overwrite
-categories: science, strengths, python, google, seo
+categories: google, science, python, seo, strengths
 permalink: /blog/being-an-seo-from-icky-guy-to-ikigai-in-20-short-years/
 layout: post
 ---